How Much Does YouTube Pay For 1,000 Subscribers?

 Read More: Understanding YouTube RPM and Your Channel's Real Revenue

-In this video, we highlight creators who shared their actual earnings on YouTube after getting 1,000 subscribers.
+In our detailed analysis video, we highlight creators who shared their actual earnings on YouTube after getting 1,000 subscribers.
 And, by the way, these earnings represent one month of uploading on YouTube!

 • Channel topic: personal finance/side hustles